 of bleach into the bowl.
 (This is because bleach both whitens and disinfects.)

-While the bowl cleaner is doing its job, clean the toilet seat, lid, and the rest of the toilet surface, including around the hinges and the base.
+While the bowl cleaner works its magic, clean the seat, lid, and outside of the toilet bowl with an all-purpose cleaner and a sponge, cloth, or paper towels.

-Use a toilet bowl brush to swish the cleaner around the bowl, underneath the rim, and as far into the trap as possible.
-Flush to rinse.
+Use a toilet bowl brush to swish the cleaner around the bowl, underneath the rim, and as far into the trap as possible a final time; flush to rinse.

 Each week, pour 1 cup of baking soda into the bowl to keep it fresh.
 And finally, once a month pour a half-gallon of white vinegar into the bowl to keep it ring-free.
 Let it soak overnight before flushing.